0nix/ggj21/twine/evidence_questioning.md

 "Have you submitted this likeness to Division VIII for a preliminary citizen record sweep to see if we can find this individual?"
 The Sergeant asks.
 You have to say no, this meeting was of higher priority.

 "Why is this a sketch?
-This Ministry has I don't know how many cameras in many different sizes and configurations, and you happened to not have any?"
+This Ministry has so many cameras in many different sizes and configurations, and you happened to be without one?"
 Lieutenant Sessler asks, snarling as he manhandled your sketch as if it was some kind of soiled napkin.

 You finagle a bit to answer the question.
 Up until that point it had not occurred to you that there could have been cameras at the surveillance site that you could make use of at the field office.
 You scramble for words and half-remembered gibberish.

 Sergeant Bayer turns to the scowling Lieutenant.
-"I'm sure the Agent had a good reason to deliver a sketch instead of a picture, indeed I'm quite pleased with the rendered likeness.
-It's better than to have nothing at all."
+"I am sure the Agent had a good reason to deliver a sketch instead of a picture, indeed I am quite pleased with the rendered likeness.
+It is better than to have nothing at all."

 The Sergeant picks up the sketch and turns it around, squinting at it as if he dared it to blink.
-"It's actually quite well made, considering the time you had."
+"It is actually quite well made, considering your constraints."

 "I am actually a lot more concerned that you abandoned your post, Agent.
 You missed what could have bene precious evidence in the prosecution of the enemies of the state.
-Every second counts, and every millimeter of tape recorder costs this ministry money.
+Every second counts, and every millimeter of tape recorder costs this Ministry money.
 Did you hear anything on the tape playback that would be worth mentioning to this investigative body?"
 The Sergeant growls.
 You shake your head frantically.
 Nothing but pops and scratches.
 "Heh, I hear any more scratchy tapes and I'll have to report to the Party Bureau that cats are Public Enemy Number One."
 He guffaws.

 The Lieutenant stands up in a huff, and walks over to your side of the desk to grab the sketch.
 "If you two have stopped horsing around on the job," he says.
 "Then it falls onto me to submit this piece of evidence to Division VIII for a preliminary likeness match against the citizen database."
 He then looks at you with eyes that could kill.
 "I'd hope that the time and resources of the boys up in the twentieth floor would not be wasted on Agent Brownie's artistic exploits.
-But, I see that we will admit a bag of dog turds as long as we can twist around it as evidence."
+But, it seems that we will admit a bag of dog turds as long as we can twist it as evidence."

-"Now, now hold on."
+"Ah, Lieutenant."
 Sergeant Bayer says in much less friendly tone.
 "This is not your responsibility.
-Hand it over, Sessler."
+Hand it over."

 "What, Sergeant?
-It's all going to the same place, what does it matter if this Picasso on our payroll puts this scribble up for collection or me, his supervising officer?"
+It's all going to the same place.
+What does it matter if this Picasso on our payroll puts this scribble up for collection or his supervising officer?"
 Lieutenant Sessler says, motioning with his hands and waving the paper around.

-"A chain of custody, Lieutenant, that is enforced with and protected with severe punishments."
+"A chain of custody, Lieutenant, that is protected by law and enforceable with severe punishments."
 Sergeant Bayer snarls, pointing at you as he does.
 "Leave that piece of paper alone, and give it to the Agent."

 Lieutenant Sessler is taken a back, a first for you to see him at a loss for words.
 He clutches to the sketch so hard it's creasing in.

 "Look at what you're doing Sessler!"
 The Sergeant bellows, you could swear you could see fire sparking in his mouth.
 "You're damaging state property!
-Get a hold of yourself man, and hand it over before I have to write you up for an administrative punishment of your own!"
+Get a hold of yourself man, and hand it over before I have to write you up for an administrative punishment!"
 The Lieutenant looks like a dear in headlights.
 Sergeant Bayer grabs his wrist and pulls at it, forcing the paper out of his hands.
 "No!"
 He yells with a mixture of anger and fear.
-"What's gotten into you Lieutenant?!"
+"What is this manner of insubordination Lieutenant Sessler?!"
 Sergeant Bayer shouts, more confused than upset.

 "I am the commanding officer, goddamn you Bayer I'll take care of it!"
 The Lieutenant says angrily.
 But, not in his usual delight in cruelty demeanor.
 No, this was different.
-This was more akin to a child trying to negotiate himself away from the spanking he is going to receive.
+This was more akin to a child trying to negotiate himself away from mother's punishment.
 "Enough!"
 Sergeant Bayer snaps.
-This is enough to get the Lieutenant to stop gripping the sketch, now folded and crinkled.
+This is enough to get the Lieutenant to stop gripping the sketch, now crinkled all over.

 Sergeant Bayer undoes the folds, and stares at it briefly before pushing it in Lieutenant Sessler's face.
 "What is this Sessler?
-What is it that you want to hide, hm?"
+What is it that you want to hide?"
 He asks.
 Lieutenant Sessler is silent as a tomb, staring a thousand meters into the distance.
 "What is this Sessler, answer me?"
 Sergeant Bayer asks again, with an even sterner tone.
 "What is this Lieutenant?"

 Nothing.
 Not a word.